hinatayuan/news-summarizer-agent/README.md

 ---

 Built with ❤️ using Mastra AI framework and DeepSeek API
+Deploy with one command: `npm run deploy`